vishal-raj/SockJsClientAndroid/README.md

           }

           @Override
-          public void onSuccess(String json) {
+          public void onMessage(String json) {
-              //To do if response having json, parse json here...
+              //To do currently only json string is supported...
               Log.d("success", json);
           }